- June 7, 2020

 • February 2004—”CLIAMANT PURCHASED VARIOUS INVESTMENTS INCLUDING VARIABLE ANNUITIES & MUTUAL FUNDS FROM THE REPRESENTATIVE.
 CLAIMANT IS ALLEGING THAT THE SALES ARE UNSUITABLE GIVEN HER OBJECTIONS & FINANCIAL HOLDINGS.
 HER ALLEGATIONS INCLUDE FRAUD, NEGLIGENCE, MISREPRESENTATION, BREACH OF FIDUCIARY DUTY & VIOLATIONS OF STATE & FEDERAL SECURITIES LAWS.
 ALL OF THESE ALLEGATIONS ARE FALS & EXAGERATED CLAIMS AND INACCURATE.”
 The matter was settled for $15,000.

-The Wolper Law Firm is currently representing investors across the country in the recovery of their investment losses in GPB Capital Holdings due to the inappropriate investment advice of their Financial Advisors and brokerage firms.
+The Wolper Law Firm, P.A. is currently representing investors across the country in the recovery of their investment losses in GPB Capital Holdings due to the inappropriate investment advice of their Financial Advisors and brokerage firms.
 Due to the volume of mounting litigation, it is imperative that investors act now or they may find themselves without a source of recovery.
 Many of the brokerage firms that sold GPB have finite resources and insurance coverage and when those funds are gone so too is the opportunity for recovery.

 GPB Has reportedly raised $1.5 billion from investors across the country through private placement investments in a number of individual limited partnerships, including: